2i2c-org/docs/admin/howto/environment/index.md

 ## Create multiple environments for users to select

 If your hub's community has workflows that differ significantly, it can be useful to create multiple user environments for your hub.
-This uses [Jupyter Hub User Profiles](z2jh:multiple-profiles) to create a menu of environment options when a user launches a new session.
+This uses {ref}`Jupyter Hub User Profiles<z2jh:multiple-profiles>` to create a menu of environment options when a user launches a new session.

 To add multiple environments for your hub, take these steps: